w3f/polkadot-wiki/docs/learn/learn-nominator.md

 Nominating accounts are placed in a semi-sorted list called bags-list.
 This sorting functionality is extremely important for the
 [long-term improvements](https://gist.github.com/kianenigma/aa835946455b9a3f167821b9d05ba376) of the staking/election system.
-Bags-list allows up to 50,000 nominators to set their _intention_ to nominate, of which, the stake of the top 22,500 nominators is considered for elections that eventually determine the active validators.
+Bags-list allows up to {{ polkadot_max_nominations }} nominators to set their _intention_ to
+nominate, of which, the stake of the top {{ max_active_nominator_count }} nominators is considered for [electing set](#staking-election-stages) that eventually determines the active validators.
 The bags-list can be previewed on [Polkadot JS Apps > Network > Staking > Bags > All Bags](https://polkadot.js.org/apps/#/staking/bags).

 ![Bags list](../assets/staking/bags-list.png)